Alexandros Svolos

-Alexandros Svolos (Αλέξανδρος Σβώλος; 1892, Kruševo, Manastir Vilayet, Ottoman Empire – 22 February 1956, Athens, Greece) was a prominent Greek legal expert, who also served as president of the Political Committee of National Liberation, a Resistance-based government during the Axis occupation of Greece.
+Alexandros Svolos (Αλέξανδρος Σβώλος; 1892 – 22 February 1956) was a prominent Greek legal expert, who also served as president of the Political Committee of National Liberation, a Resistance-based government during the Axis occupation of Greece.

 Early life

 Svolos was born in 1892 in Kruševo, now in North Macedonia, then part of the Ottoman Empire.
 He was an Aromanian.
 He studied law at Constantinople in 1911-1912, and from there went on to study at the University of Athens under Nikolaos Saripolos.
 In 1915 he was appointed to teach at the University.

 Between 1917 and 1920, he was the head of the Labour and Social Policy Direction at the Ministry of National Economy, and helped to push through legislation ratifying the newly founded International Labour Organization's conventions.
 Subsequently, he was employed as head administrator at Bursa in Asia Minor, then occupied by the Greek Army, until 1922.
 He married feminist Maria Svolou in 1923.

 In 1929 he succeeded his mentor, N. Saripolos, at the seat of Constitutional Law at Athens, a position he retained until 1946.
 Because of his left-leaning political views, he was dismissed in 1935 and again during the Metaxas Regime in 1936, when he was sent to internal exile in various Aegean Islands.